suresh-n/SN/README.md

 # 💫 About Me:
-I'm currenty working As  System Administrator
+I'm currenty working As  Senior System Administrator

 ## 🌐 Socials: